-Q. Domestic Violence Screening Tool Directions: This is not an all-inclusive list.
+P. Domestic Violence Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type, then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.

 Domestic violence is a serious issue with potentially fatal implications for children and non-offending adult victims.
 In recognition of this potential lethality, every reporter must be asked, "Has there been an occurrence of domestic violence in the home?"